Installation Guide#

 The cloned repository contains the source code for PyCRAM as well as two short demos which demonstrate how to use it.

-Building your ROS workspace
+Step 5.1: Building your ROS workspace#

 Building and sourcing your ROS workspace using catkin compiles all ROS packages and manages the appending to the respective PATH variables.
 This is necessary to be able to import PyCRAM via the Python import system and to find the robot descriptions in the launch file.